movabs/movabs.github.io/ai/_posts/2023-08-26-linear-regression.markdown

 ### 2.3.
 Minimizing Errors:

+The trick revolves around the quest to minimize these errors.
+We do this by adjusting the slope and starting point.
+The better the line fits, the smaller the differences between our predictions and the actual values.
+That's why we say the goal of linear regression is to draw a line that makes these differences as tiny as we can.

 ## 3. The Cost Function: Determining Optimal Model Parameters

 ### 3.1.
 The Role of the Cost Function: